Celsion Corporation Urges All Shareholders to Vote at the 2021 Annual Meeting to be Held on Friday June 4, 2021

 Stockholders holding common stock at the close of business on April 5, 2021 are entitled to vote at the meeting.
 Meeting materials, including the definitive proxy statement filed with the Securities and Exchange Commission (the “SEC”) on April 20, 2021, along with a proxy card, were mailed on April 21, 2021, to stockholders of record as of April 5, 2021 and made available at www.sec.gov.

-Since a majority of all shares outstanding is required, Celsion is specifically asking stockholders to follow the Board of Directors’ recommendation to vote FOR Proposal #3 to increase the number of authorized shares of common stock.
+Celsion is also asking stockholders to follow the Board of Directors’ recommendation to vote FOR Proposal #3 to increase the number of authorized shares of common stock.
 Proposal #3 involves an amendment to the Company’s Certificate of Incorporation and therefore requires a majority of all shares outstanding to vote FOR this proposal in order for it to pass.
-ISS and Glass Lewis have both recommended that stockholders vote in favor of the Company’s proposal to increase the number of authorized shares.
+ISS and Glass Lewis have both recommended that stockholders vote FOR the Company’s proposal to increase the number of authorized shares.

 There are four proposals to be voted on during the June 4th meeting.
 Please review the information regarding each of these proposals in their entirety, which can be found in the definitive proxy statement filed with the SEC on April 20, 2021.
 As stated in the Proxy, Proposal #3 is being presented to increase the number of shares of the Company’s common stock authorized for issuance from 112,500,000 to 172,500,000.
 The Board of Directors believes that the increase in authorized common shares will provide the Company with the ability to support its future anticipated growth and would provide the Company with greater flexibility to consider and respond to future business opportunities and needs as they arise, including stock-based acquisitions of new technology and product development candidates and equity financings.
 The availability of additional shares of Common Stock would permit the Company to undertake certain of the foregoing actions without delay and expense associated with holding a Special Meeting of Stockholders to obtain stockholder approval each time such an opportunity arises that would require the issuance of shares of our Common Stock.